This post may contain affiliate links which give me a small commission at no extra charge to you!

 Allow your baby to sleep in your arms or to be held as much as possible during sleep.

 Contrary to popular belief, you cannot spoil your baby from holding her too much!
 That’s a myth that is simply wrong.
+Ignore all the bad baby advice that you hear about holding your baby too much and DON’T BE AFRAID TO HOLD YOUR BABY!

 Enjoy those baby snuggles and cuddles while you have them.
 They won’t last forever!